Food Escapades at 80/20, Bangkok

 "Chili Roulette" was fun!
 Two "fake chili's" in a bowl of real ones; one of them really hot and spicy, the other one more aromatic with soothing and refreshing accompanies served in shot glasses on the side.

 Goat Tartare and Fermented Rice Coconut Crêpe

-The Goat Tartare was an interesting combination of flavour we never experienced before!
-The fermented rice and coconut crêpe is Chef's version of indian Palappam Pancake and works as a wrap for the powerfully curry-seasoned tartare.
-The tastes is surprisingly well combined and we could easily eat one more.
+The Goat Tartare was an interesting combination of flavors we never experienced before!
+The fermented rice and coconut crêpe is the Chef's version of Indian Palappam Pancake and works as a wrap for the powerfully curry-seasoned tartare.
+The tastes are surprisingly well combined and we could easily eat one more.
 Or two or three more likely!